Issue: Free Trade Agreements

 State court leaders urge the US Trade Representative (USTR) and Congress to only approve trade agreements provisions that recognize and support the sovereignty of state judicial systems and the enforcement and finality of state court judgments and to clarify that under existing trade agreements, foreign investors shall enjoy no greater substantive and procedural rights than US citizens and businesses.

-In addition to NAFTA, Congress has approved FTAs with several countries (e.g., Australia, Chile, Columbia, Peru, Morocco, Bahrain, Oman, Peru, and Singapore) and six Central American countries and the Dominican Republic [CAFTA]).
-Three agreements are pending (Colombia, Panama, and South Korea).
+In addition to NAFTA, Congress has approved FTAs with several countries (e.g., Australia, Chile, Peru, Morocco, Bahrain, Oman, Peru, and Singapore) and six Central American countries and the Dominican Republic [CAFTA], Colombia, Panama, and South Korea).
+Several multilateral FTAs are being negotiated on fast tracks -- the Trans-Pacific Partnership Agreement (TPP), the International Services Agreement (involving 20 assorted US trading partners who are impatient with the GATS process), and the recently proposed Transatlantic Trade and Investment Partnership Agreement (commonly called the US-EU trade agreement).
 The so-called investor-state provision of each of the FTAs (except Australia) permits an investor to challenge a decision of a court by referring the dispute to an international arbitration tribunal.
 The Australia FTA does not contain such a provision because the Australians objected on the grounds that both Australia and the US have well-developed court systems that can provide fair decisions in disputes between investors and governmental entities.
+The Colombia FTA requires investors to choose between pursuing their claim in the courts or through international arbitration, though this choice can be made after court proceedings are underway.
 Thus far, the US has not “lost” a case referred to an arbitration panel.
 In both Loewen Group vs. United States and Mondev International Limited v.
 US, the panels declined to review a state court’s decision, but have left open the possibility.
 In addition to the standard Investor-State provision, CAFTA includes a clause calling for establishment of an appellate process.
-The USTR has circulated for comment, a proposal to utilize a second set of ad hoc arbitration panels to review the initial arbitration decision.
-Concerns have been expressed regarding both the appropriateness of institutionalizing the current process and the adequacy of the proposed appellate procedure.
+Concerns have been expressed the adequacy of the proposed appellate procedure.